 Another standout with the BA10’s mids is that its upper octaves aren’t so thin as other KZ models.
 The result is a less grainy, more earthy and natural timbre throughout.

-There’s a dip at that crucial 4.5kHz area which is known to be fatiguing to the human ear but the instruments and vocals still have plenty of presence without being
+There’s a dip at that crucial 4.5kHz area which is known to be fatiguing to the human ear but the instruments and vocals still have plenty of presence without being overly bright.

 The BA10 has a lively treble that sparkles and energizes the sound.
 The extension is good, giving cymbals an accurate timbre and sheen and providing a nice amount of detail.
 Listening to Joy Wants Eternity’s “Of Dead Loves and Waning Perfume” I can thoroughly enjoy the enthusiastic crashing of cymbals (along with everything else).